-Founded in 2008, Airbnb has been a stellar success story, enabling travellers to enjoy a truly local experience and homeowners to make a bit of money on the side.
+Founded in 2008, Airbnb has been a stellar success story, enabling travellers to enjoy a truly local experience and homeowners to earn a bit on the side.
 But here in Paris, where lucrative holiday rentals are starting to cannibalise the entire property market, the authorities are cracking down…

 With their alluring descriptions of everything from apartments and villas to castles and treehouses, it’s not hard to see why Airbnb has been a global success story.
 It’s also no surprise that the international home-sharing platform has such a massive market in Paris, one of the world’s most visited cities, with an estimated 65,000 properties registered on the site.
 However, as of this month, things are about to get rather more complicated for homeowners in the city benefitting from this lucrative cottage industry (no pun intended…), with strict new regulations being rolled out and heavy fines for those who fail to comply. .